Global19-atlassian-net/BindingCalculator/README.md

 calculate binding and annealing reactions and to prepare DNA samples for use in these sequencers.

+For more information, please refer to the calculator section in the Customer Training Slide set posted in the portal.

 Installation
 ------------
 To download this version of the sample preparation calculator,